Recognition of Qualifications

 Many companies in FRM are looking for qualified skilled workers.
 With a qualification that is recognised, you will certainly find a job that will do justice to your qualifications.

 The IQ Network Hesse advises people with a vocational, university or school qualification from abroad.
 They assist those who would like to work in Germany in the job in which they have training, and advise them on having their qualifications recognised and also on possible further qualifications.
 Furthermore, refugees can obtain legal advice on their rights on the job market (Beratungsstelle Faire Integration - Advisory Center Fair Integration).
 In addition, the regional network also advises and trains employment agencies, job centers, municipalities and companies in the area of intercultural competence development.
 All of the services are free of charge.

 IQ advice on having qualifications recognized as well as on further qualifications takes place throughout Hessen.
 You can find your local service on our website under the link below.
 The coordinating office of the IQ Network Hesse is located in Offenbach.

 63065 Offenbach am Main

 Phone: +49 (0)69 272240

 Costs: Free of charge

 Since 1990 beramí has been involved in the area of professional counselling, professional development and the empowerment of women and men with a migrant or refugee background.
-The focus of their services includes advice on having qualifications from abroad recognized, and advice on further qualifications, as well as providing mentoring programs for various target groups.
+The focus of their services includes advice on having qualifications from abroad recognised, and advice on further qualifications, as well as providing mentoring programs for various target groups.
 In addition, they enable newcomers to prepare for vocational training as educators.
 A bridging course for economists is aimed at academics with qualifications from abroad.

 District / Cities: City Frankfurt am Main